-Hosted at the NY Botanical Gardens in the Bronx, this year's exhibit showcases exotic and beautiful blooms through April 21.
-Weekend musical performances and a chance to walk through the rest of the beautiful grounds present a great opportunity for experiencing nature first-hand.
+Hosted at the NY Botanical Gardens in the Bronx, this year's exhibit showcases exotic and beautiful blooms.
+It's on through April 21.
+Weekend musical performances and a chance to walk through the rest of the beautiful grounds present a great opportunity to experience nature first-hand.

 Tribeca Family Festival Street Fair